MDI vs Insulin Pumps in Type 2 Diabetes

 For some, these reasons are enough to make them stay on MDI.
 But the advantages of the pump are also important to note.
 Typically, pump users see fewer sudden highs and lows and the delivery of their insulin is more accurate.
 The pump allows for more flexibility overall: wearers can go out and seemingly eat what they want because their pump will provide insulin support without them having to think about it.
 These are all major positives if someone with diabetes doesn’t mind having a permanent reminder of their condition attached to them.
 However, being on an MDI regimen can mean giving yourself more frequent injections than simply changing your insulin pump site every few days.

-Research shows overall, insulin pumps result in better management of blood sugar levels compared to multiple daily injections in people with T2D and even resulted in significant reductions in a patient’s daily insulin requirement as well as a reduction in the frequency and severity of reported hypoglycemic episodes in both T1D and T2D patients.
+Research shows overall, insulin pumps result in better management of blood sugar levels compared to multiple daily injections in people with T2D and even resulted in significant reductions in a patient’s daily insulin requirement as well as a reduction in the frequency and severity of reported hypoglycemic episodes in both type 1 diabetes (T1D) and type 2 diabetes (T2D) patients.